All relevant system administration menus and dialogs can be opened via the System menu:

 - This file has to be stored in every target system.

 - Therefore, you have to synchronize the schedule files.
-To do so, go to Menu->System->Synchronize System Files.
+To do so, go to the System > Synchronize System Files menu.

-In order to keep an overview of your different system services you are able to create different lists - so called Schedule Files - where you can store them.
+In order to keep an overview of your different system services you can create different lists - so called "schedule files" - where you can store them.

 For example: Create a basis list for overviews and another one for certain subpages, e.g. blogs; i.e. you create a schedule file for all 'normal overview pages' and a schedule file for the blog's tags and its archive.

 - By default, all system services are saved in the standard system file '

 - Newly created files are saved as for example: 'newfile.schedule'